How to Remove Saffron Stains from Clothes and Carpet

 Saffron, one of the most expensive ingredients used in cooking, adds flavor to seafood dishes like bouillabaisse and paella and is used frequently in Persian, Indian, European, and Arab cuisines.
 It is also one of the hardest stains to remove from clothes and table linens.
 While quite flavorful, the yellow pollen gathered from crocus is also used as an excellent dye.
 The key to successful saffron stain removal is to treat the stain as soon as possible.
 There are different steps and techniques for removing saffron depending on whether it is a dry or wet stain.
 Never put the stained garment in a dryer or the heat can set the stain making it harder to remove or permanent.

-How to Remove Saffron Stains from Washable Clothes
+How to Remove Saffron Stains From Washable Clothes

 If the saffron is already added to the cooking dish like paella or dissolved in water, you'll need to do a bit more work to remove the stain.